consoledotdev/home/content/tools/server-monitoring.md

 be difficult to find what you're looking for.
 This is particularly the case if you just need basic monitoring.
-For example, although the alerting functionality is very sophisticated there is no top level concept of an alert - these exist as “Monitors” and are dependent on the trigger source e.g. a server metric or synthetic check status.
+For example, although the alerting functionality is very sophisticated there is no top level concept of an alert - these exist as "Monitors" and are dependent on the trigger source e.g. a server metric or synthetic check status.
 This means it is flexible for large environments but is cumbersome for smaller use cases.